-All beverages available for sale to students in Connecticut public schools must comply with Smart Snacks and any stricter requirements of the state beverage statute (C.G.S.
+All beverages available for sale to students from school stores in Connecticut public schools must comply with the Smart Snacks beverage standards and any stricter requirements of the state beverage statute (C.G.S.
 Section 10-221q).
-The Smart Snacks beverage standards apply to all beverages sold to students on school premises during the school day.
-The state beverage statute applies to all beverages sold to students on school premises at all times.
-Noncompliant beverages (such as juice drinks, soda, coffee, tea, sports drinks, and sweetened water) cannot be sold to students on school premises unless the sales are at the location of an event that meets the beverage exemption criteria of the state beverage statute.
-For more information, see "Food and Beverage Exemptions" below.
+The Smart Snacks beverage standards apply to all beverages sold to students from school stores on school premises during the school day.
+The state beverage statute applies to all beverages sold to students from school stores on school premises at all times; it specifically prohibits beverage exemptions for school stores.
+Noncompliant beverages (such as juice drinks, soda, coffee, tea, sports drinks, and sweetened water) can never be sold to students from school stores.

-The CSDE's List of Acceptable Foods and Beverages webpage identifies commercial beverage products that comply with the state beverage statute and the Smart Snacks beverage standards.
-Connecticut public schools can sell only the following five categories of beverages to students: milk; 100 percent juice; nondairy milk substitutes; beverages containing only water and juice; and water.
+The CSDE's List of Acceptable Foods and Beverages webpage identifies commercial beverage products that comply with the state beverage statute and Smart Snacks.
+School stores in Connecticut public schools can sell only the following five categories of beverages to students: milk; 100 percent juice; nondairy milk substitutes; beverages containing only water and juice; and water.
 Each category must meet the specific nutrition requirements of the federal and state beverage standards.
 For information on these requirements, see the CSDE's handout, Allowable Beverages in Connecticut Public Schools, and the CSDE's presentation, Beverage Requirements for Connecticut Public Schools.
 For additional resources, visit the CSDE's Beverage Requirements webpage.